 Ask a few of your best employees to record a quick video telling people why they like working at your company.
 You don’t need a fancy recording studio or equipment to make this happen.

-Keep in mind, as of January 2018 as many as 95.1% of Facebook users accessed the platform via smartphone.
-About one-third of users also logged in on a laptop or desktop computer.
-If a casual Facebook browser is noticing your company’s culture, it’s likely that they’re on a mobile device.
+Keep in mind, more than 90% of Facebook users access the platform via smartphone.
+If a casual Facebook browser is noticing your company’s culture, it’s likely they’re on a mobile device.
 That makes it especially important that your job posting is mobile-friendly and easy to navigate.

 Have a Conversation

 Invite candidates to connect with your team using Facebook Messenger.
-Engaging with them prior to an application will help answer their questions and may even speed up the screening process.
+Taking time to engage prior to them submitting an application will answer their questions and may even speed up the screening process.

 Facebook’s Secret Weapon

-Specific audience targeting with Facebook makes it one of the most effective advertising platforms to get in front of good candidates.
-While the rules will always be changing, it’s worth your time to learn more about it.
+Facebook’s specific audience targeting makes it one of the most effective advertising platforms to find great candidates.
+While the rules are always changing, it’s worth your time to learn more about it.